 - Select Premier: Designed for high-mileage vehicles, this plan covers powertrain components, as well as the cooling system, electrical components, and fuel delivery components.

-- Secure: As Endurance’s most basic and affordable warranty, the Secure plan provides drivers with powertrain protection, covering the engine, drivetrain, and transmission.
+- Secure: As Endurance’s most basic and affordable warranty, the Secure plan provides drivers with powertrain protection, covering the engine, drive axle, and transmission.

 - EnduranceAdvantage™: The Advantage plan includes both mechanical breakdowns and maintenance, which is something you don’t often see in the extended car warranty industry.
 There are three levels of coverage within the plan (Prime, Plus, and Preferred) that include high-level stated-component coverage and maintenance services like oil changes, engine diagnostics, and brake pad replacements.